boushphong/dsa/2. Leetcode Pattern/Dynamic Programming (Advanced).md

 14  5   0   1   5   7  10  14  15  19  21  24

 """
-At every iteration of a pair of (value and weight), we consider if there is a posible answer by looking the best answer of the previous pair.
+At every iteration of a pair of (value and weight), we consider if there is a possible answer by looking the best answer of the previous pair.
 We only iterate from starting weight to ending weight of the item and we update dp INPLACE.
 - At first item iteration (value = 1, weight = 1), we look at a previous pair of (value = 0, weight = 0)
     - At weight i = 1, we get the best answer from previous dp (dp[1] = 0).
     - Compare it with the possible best answer dp[w - weight] + value = dp[1 - 1] + 1 = 0 + 1 = 1